At a Glance

-Length of life has been increasing almost linearly in many countries; thus the question of whether the extra years of life are spent in good or in poor health has become a key policy concern.
-As supplements to estimates of total life expectancy, healthy life-expectancy and unhealthy life-expectancy measures provide insights into the aggregate burdens of disease, disability, and impaired cognitive functioning in demographically aging populations.
-We seek to document the levels and forecast trends in healthy and unhealthy life expectancy, to analyze whether the improvements in health and survival are equally distributed across sociodemographic groups, and to understand what the driving factors are behind the trends and differentials in healthy and unhealthy life expectancies within and across populations.
-We also develop methodological approaches that allow analyzing the disability dynamics, not just the aggregate time spent in healthy and unhealthy states.
+The length of life has been increasing almost linearly in many countries, and a key policy question is whether these extra years of life are being spent in good or in poor health.
+Estimates of healthy and unhealthy life expectancy are important supplements to estimates of total life expectancy, and they provide insights into the aggregate burdens of disease, disability, and impaired cognitive functioning in demographically aging populations.
+We seek to document the levels and to forecast the trends in healthy and unhealthy life expectancy, to analyze whether the improvements in health and survival are equally distributed across sociodemographic groups, and to understand what factors are driving the trends and differentials in healthy and unhealthy life expectancies within and across populations.
+We also develop methodological approaches that enable us to analyze disability dynamics rather than just the aggregate time spent in healthy and unhealthy states.

 To understand the factors driving the patterns in health and disability, we analyze the independent and interacting impacts of behavioral determinants, structural conditions, and sociodemographic factors.
-The developed world is witnessing a major shift in the distribution of risky health behaviors, as cigarette smoking, previously the dominant damaging health behavior, is being replaced by obesity and potentially also by other risky behaviors.
+Low- and middle-income countries are witnessing major shifts in the distribution of risky health behaviors, as cigarette smoking, previously the dominant damaging health behavior, is replaced by obesity and other risky behaviors.
 We focus on understanding the implications of this population-level replacement of health behaviors on health expectancies and disability dynamics.
-To get a full picture of health, we use multidimensional health measures, based on information on physical and cognitive functioning, diagnosed conditions, medication use, and other factors.
+We also examine the extent to which differences in health behaviors can explain socioeconomic variation in morbidity and mortality.
+We use multidimensional measures to study health, including information on physical and cognitive functioning, diagnosed conditions, medication use, as well as other factors.

-Our analyses cover a large number of developed and less developed countries, and a wide range of institutional contexts, birth cohorts and time periods.
-This allows us to learn how changes in population health interact not just with individual characteristics but also with the policy environment and broader socioepidemiological environment.
-We employ regression techniques and decomposition methods to analyze differentials in disability dynamics across contexts, covering environments exposing individuals to specific conditions and contexts – defined by living conditions, economic development, and access to health care – that strongly affect health throughout the life course.
+Our research covers a broad range of low-, middle-, and high-income countries, and a wide range of institutional contexts, birth cohorts, and time periods.
+This allows us to learn how changes in population health interact not just with individual characteristics but also with the policy environment and the broader socioepidemiological environment.
+We employ regression techniques and decomposition methods to analyze differentials in disability dynamics across contexts, defined by factors that influence health throughout the life course, such as living conditions, economic development, and access to health care.

 Projects of this Research Area